pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-So let's say that in the context of our earlier program it doesn't make sense for `Point`s to have `x` and `y` values that are less than `-1000` or greater than `1000`.
+So let's say that in the context of our earlier program, it doesn't make sense for `Point`s to have `x` and `y` values that are less than `-1000` or greater than `1000`.
 This is how we'd rewrite our earlier `From` impls using `TryFrom` to signal to the users of our type that this conversion can now fail:

 ```rust
 use std::convert::TryFrom;